Thursday, January 16, 2025

-The Qing dynasty fell In 1911, and a civil was between communists and nationalists ensued starting in the late 1920s, with various attempts to combine forces to fight the Japanese.
-When Japan surrendered in 1945, thr Civil was resumed.
+The Qing dynasty fell In 1911, and a civil war between communists and nationalists ensued starting in the late 1920s, with various attempts to combine forces to fight the Japanese.
+When Japan surrendered in 1945, control of Taiwan was returned to China, and the Civil war resumed on the mainland.

 In 1949, the Chinese nationalists fled the mainland to Taiwan, expecting to return soon to reconquer the mainland from the Communists.
 While nominally claiming to be the legitimate government of all China (1), Taiwan is effectively an independent country, although the government cannot say that.
 Leading the Nationalist Kuomintang Party into exile was Chiang Kai-shek (2), Taiwan's dictator for 30 years until his death in 1975 (3).